 In pursuit of the best conceivable educational practices in higher education

 If you are looking to a deep dive into FORRT, there are two main ways to learn about us.
 If you are interested in learning about what we do, check out our Publications page.
 If you want to learn about the intricacies of the FORRT organization, beyond what you can learn from the several pages in our About FORRT pages, amd before joining our Slack, we prepared a document for you: Getting Started with FORRT.
 It is organized in terms of involvement with the FORRT organization.

 Check it out!

-As part of FORRT’s Replications & Reversals initiative, Helena Hartmann, Alaah Aldoh, Meng Liu, Shilaan Alzahawi, Mahmoud Elsherif, Aleksandrina Skvortsova, Gavin Leech, Flavio Azevedo and others, are in the initial stages of writing a manuscript on Replications and Reversals in Social Sciences.
-As an open, crowd-sourced project, we are actively seeking collaborators wishing to help.
-If you want to contribute or learn more about the project, join the project’s Slack channel, or email us at firstname.lastname@example.org.
+As part of FORRT’s Replications & Reversals initiative, Helena Hartmann, Alaah Aldoh, Zoran Pavlovic, Aleksandrina Skvortsova, Flavio Azevedo and others, are collecting Replications and Reversals across the Social, Cognitive, and Behavioral Sciences.
+As an open, crowd-sourced project, we are actively seeking collaborators wishing to contribute effects.
+If you want to learn more, join the project’s Slack channel, or email us at email@example.com.

 As part of FORRT’s Summaries initiative, Tamara Kalandadze, Leticia Micheli, Mahmoud Elsherif, Flavio Azevedo and others are writing a manuscript on Integrating Open Scholarship into Teaching and Mentoring: Introducing Community-Sourced Summaries of Open Scholarship literature.
 As an open, crowd-sourced project, we are open to adding collaborators wishing to help us with manuscript writing and project management.
 If interested, please contact the authors via the project’s Slack channel, or email us at firstname.lastname@example.org.